 Rhode Island Red Information

-Good for egg production
+Very good egg production

-Good for meat production
+Good meat production

 Cold climate hardy: Yes

 Rare breed: No